LewisIsWorking/PathWarsWiki/Writerside/topics/Getting-started-guide.md

 You can both use Foundry and install it using Edge.

-Either one is totally fine 😃
+Either one is totally fine. 😃

 ## Step #10 = What is the Forge?